socadk/design-practice-repository/artifact-templates/DPR-ArchitecturalDecisionRecordYForm.md

 * Some readers do not appreciate the structured, but rather long sentences in the Y-Statement template proposed above; consider splitting up into two or three sentences if you get such feedback.
 * Optionally, you may want to add a "because" half sentence for any rationale and justification that does not fit into the "to achieve ..., accepting that..." tradeoff/balancing format.
-* Consider switching to [MADR](https://github.com/adr/madr) logs, Nygard-style [ADRs](https://www.cognitect.com/blog/2011/11/15/documenting-architecture-decisions) or another template for AD capturing if the Y-Statements do not work well in your context and project.
+* Consider switching to [MADR](https://github.com/adr/madr) logs, Nygard-style [ADRs](https://www.cognitect.com/blog/2011/11/15/documenting-architecture-decisions), or another template for AD capturing if the Y-Statements do not work well in your context and project.
 An inconsistently formatted decision log is better that none (assuming that its content is accurate and current).

 ### Origins and Signs of Use
 The WH(Y) template for AD records was originally suggested in a [SATURN 2012 presentation by Olaf Zimmermann](https://resources.sei.cmu.edu/library/asset-view.cfm?assetid=31345); it has been practiced in a number of projects, for instance at ABB, and taught at HSR/OST since 2013.

-The template took inspiration from the decision outcome format suggested by George Fairbanks in this [Architecture Haikus, presented at WICSA 2011](https://www.georgefairbanks.com/blog/comparch-wicsa-2011-panel-discussion-and-haiku-tutorial/): The upper part of Y-Statements ("In the context of, facing") adds feature- and quality-related information to the tradeoff information ("to achieve, accepting that") in the bottom part.
+The template took inspiration from the decision outcome format suggested by George Fairbanks in his [Architecture Haikus, presented at WICSA 2011](https://www.georgefairbanks.com/blog/comparch-wicsa-2011-panel-discussion-and-haiku-tutorial/): The upper part of Y-Statements ("In the context of, facing") adds feature- and quality-related information to the tradeoff information ("to achieve, accepting that") in the bottom part also present in Haiku decision outcomes.

-A blog post called ["Architectural Decisions - The Making Of"](https://ozimmer.ch/practices/2020/04/27/ArchitectureDecisionMaking.html) provides more historical information, known uses, an additional example, and advice on how to provide convincing justifications.
+A blog post called ["Architectural Decisions &mdash; The Making Of"](https://ozimmer.ch/practices/2020/04/27/ArchitectureDecisionMaking.html) provides more historical information, known uses, an additional example, and advice on how to provide convincing justifications.

 <!--
 ### Performing Role(s)